oracle-livelabs/pts/mongo-api/simple-app-ocw/simple-app-free-ocw.md

     ![kill simple-app](./images/task1/simple-app-kill.png)

-## Task 2: The Advantage of Apex and SQL Knowledge
+## Task 2: The Advantage of APEX and SQL Knowledge

-1. Use the **web browser** tab where Oracle Application Express (Apex) is opened, or open Apex from AJDEV using the browser on your laptop.
+1. Use the **web browser** tab where Oracle Application Express (APEX) is opened, or open Apex from AJDEV using the browser on your laptop.
 If you need to **Sign In** again use the following credentials:

      - Workspace Name: **demo**
     ```